-- No products of Long Term Insurance (Including Linked Long Term Insurance) should be offered or recommended without the "Know Your Client" procedures having been duly conducted and the information collected properly assessed for the clients. - 2.
-The assessment of the client's needs should refer to the financial circumstances, needs and requirements of the clients as disclosed and duly recorded in documentation obtained by Members in conducting the "Know Your Client" procedures. - 3.
-If the client is covered by existing long term insurance policy(ies) that is/are in force, paid-up, suspended or under premium holiday, or with contribution at a reduced amount, the Members should assess and formulate an advice to the client on the appropriate option to his/her existing insurance portfolio of the client to satisfy any insurance needs and requirements identified, prior to formulating an advice of taking out new or additional long term insurance policy.

-- 4. In conducting the assessment, Members should verify all available information and should satisfy themselves that the client is financially capable to commit to options to his/her existing insurance portfolio or taking out a new or additional long term insurance policy, in particular consideration should be given to the stability of income, target retirement age, and liquidity of assets of the client. - 5.
-The assessment should be carried out again when Members have been informed of changes in circumstances including when an existing policyholder requests a top up as well as when Members have conducted the "Know Your Client" procedures to update clients' information.
+- 1. Prior to recommending any Long Term Insurance policies, Members should assess properly the information of the clients collected from conducting the "Know Your Client" procedures. - 2.
+The assessment of the clients' needs should refer to their financial circumstances, total protection needs and requirements as disclosed and duly recorded in the forms or instruments of the Members in conducting the "Know Your Client" procedures. - 3.
+If the clients are covered by any existing Long Term Insurance policies that are in force, paid-up, suspended, under premium holiday or with contribution at a reduced amount, the Members should first assess and formulate an advice to the clients on the appropriate options to their existing insurance portfolios to satisfy any insurance needs and requirements identified, prior to formulating an advice of taking out new or additional Long Term Insurance policy. - 4.
+Members should verify all available information and should satisfy themselves that the clients are financially capable to commit any extra funds to the options to be formulated, in particular, consideration should be given to the stability of income, target retirement age (or continuity of business), and liquidity of assets of the clients. - 5.
+The assessment should be carried out again when Members are aware of changes in circumstances of the clients.